TheBusyBard/RoyalGuardrail/README.md

 ### Manual / Developer Install

-1. Clone or download this repo - Hit the ... and download as a zip, or use clone commands if you know how to use git.
+1. Clone or download this repo here: [RoyalGuardRails](https://github.com/TheBusyBard/RoyalGuardrails)
+- Hit the ... and download as a zip, or use clone commands if you know how to use git.
    ```
    git clone https://github.com/TheBusyBard/RoyalGuardrails.git
    ```